-Couples are finding it difficult to get an appointment at the moment so you may need to go outside your county to find a date for your meeting that's available (Always phone the Office as the website is not back to 100% and they may be able to fit you in) - Click [ Here ] to get the details for the offices countrywide
+It can be difficult to get an appointment depending on where you are located, Dublin is quite busy for example, so you may need to go outside your county to find a date for your meeting that's available (Always phone the Office as they may be able to fit you in) - Click [ Here ] to get the details for the offices countrywide

 Remember you need to give at least 3 months notification unless in exceptional circumstances where you can get an exemption from the Court Clerks Office.
 If you are abroad you can start the process by email by calling the office and they will send on the forms but you will need to appear in person at least 5 Days before your Ceremony date so allow for that in travel plans.

 Bring a valid photo ID and a photocopy of the photo page of one of the following:

 refugee card/asylum card issued by the Department of Justice and Equality

 national identity card from an EU country that accepts national identity cards as a travel document